schierlm/BibleMultiConverter/README.md

 - **RoundtripXML**: Useful for interchange of modules with converters written in other programming languages (that prefer XML binding to plaintext parsing)

+Note that the **Diffable** format got new features in v0.0.8 as well as in v0.0.9, which are backwards compatible but *not* forwards compatible.
+Use the **OldDiffable** format to export Bibles in v0.0.9 so that v0.0.8 or older versions are guaranteed to be able to read them.

 In addition, there are other formats that can preserve all features supported by the BibleMultiConverter framework, and can therefore used for exchanging or editing modules without loss of data: